ayrna/orca/README.md

 # Experiments parallelization with HTCondor

-[condor](src/condor) folder with the necessary files and steps for using condor with our framework.
+[condor](src/condor) folder contains the necessary files and steps for using [HTCondor](https://research.cs.wisc.edu/htcondor/) with our framework.

 # External software
 The ORCA frameworks makes use of the following external software implementations.
 For some of them, a Matlab interface has been developed through the use of MEX files.